Which Is Better? A String Inverter or a Micro Inverter System?

 The Enphase M-Series Micro Inverter scored an MTBF of over 300 years, and this was confirmed by independent testing from Relex, a respected reliability engineering company that performs reliability testing for organizations such as Boeing and the U.S. Military.
 This is an incredible improvement on the average string inverter, which has an MTBF score of only 10-15 years.

-5. Easily Expandable
+5. Micro Inverter Systems Are Easily Expandable

 Microinverter systems are expandable, limited only to your roof space.
 Solaray can install as many additional panels as you like, and we don’t need to match the panels to your existing array.
 This allows you to take advantage of any technology gains over the next few years.
 For example, you may find that in 3 years’ time, 300W panels are the market standard.